Code Review Module

 Create a integrated code review module like atlassian crucible, reviewboard, rietveld, mondrian etc...

-#6 Updated by Gabriel Moreira about 11 years ago
+#6 Updated by Gabriel Moreira over 11 years ago

 I agree.
 Allow comments on Changesets is more simple to begin.